Terrace of the Parador de Carmona

 Sos del Rey Católico

 The Parador de Sos del Rey Cátolico in the province of Zaragoza is within the walled enclosures of the town.
-It is a traditional manor house with large windows with mountain views.This is the perfect base for getting to know the town and discovering the Sada Palace, where King Fernando el Católico was born, the Town Hall, the castle, the 12th-century Hermitage of Santa Lucía and its Jewish quarter.Sos del Rey Católico is one of the “Cinco Villas” on the border of the ancient kingdoms of Aragon and Navarra.
+It is a traditional manor house with large windows with mountain views.This is the perfect base for getting to know the town and discovering the Sada Palace, where King Fernando el Católico was born, the Town Hall, the castle, the 12th-century Hermitage of Santa Lucía and its Jewish quarter.Sos del Rey Católico is part of what is known as “Cinco Villas”, located on the border that marked the ancient kingdoms of Aragon and Navarra.
 Why not take the opportunity to get to know some of these other towns, such as Uncastillo and Ejea de los Caballeros?And on your return, the Parador's restaurant is waiting to offer you a delicious dinner celebrating local produce and Aragon lamb.

 Find out more about...